PA Degree Requirements

 To qualify for clinical rotations, students must have successfully completed all didactic course work, prerequisite course work, and other requirements (e.g., physical examination, immunity status, BLS, ACLS) before beginning clinical rotations.

-The clinical phase of the program is largely composed of four- or eight-week core rotations.
-Core rotations include behavioral medicine, emergency medicine, family medicine, internal medicine, general surgery, and women’s health.
-Pediatrics, also a core rotation, is three weeks in length.
-At the conclusion of each core rotation, students will be required to take an examination.
+The clinical phase of the program is composed of four- week core rotations.
+Core rotations include behavioral medicine, emergency medicine, family medicine, internal medicine, general surgery, pediatrics, and women’s health.
+At the conclusion of each core rotation, students will be required to take an examination (see “End-of-Rotation Examinations”).
+There is one four-week, limited-elective rotation.
 There is not an associated exam with the elective rotation.
-There is one four-week limited-elective rotation.
 All questions regarding rotations for PA students should be directed to the Office of Experiential Education.

 Advising and Registration